Story Highlights• Musharraf suspended chief justice last week, placed him under house arrest

 Adjust font size:

-Kamran Khan, host of "The Kamran Kahn Show" on Geo TV, told CNN he had been banned from doing his show as of Thursday.
-Other shows are likely to be banned as well, the senior government sources told CNN.
+Kamran Khan, who hosts a show on the Geo TV network, told CNN he had been banned from doing his show as of Thursday.
+Sources told CNN that other shows are likely to be banned as well.

 Musharraf's critics accuse him of intimidating the judiciary ahead of crucial elections and a vote in parliament to extend his rule later this year.

-Under Pakistan's constitution, Musharraf, who seized power in a military coup more than seven years ago, has to step down as army chief unless he gets the backing of the Supreme Court, headed by Chaudhry.
+Musharraf seized power in a military coup more than seven years ago, but under Pakistan's constitution, he has to surrender his position as army chief unless he gets the backing of the Supreme Court, headed by Chaudhry.

 Quick Job Search